ItsDrike/nixdots/INSTALLATION.md

 This guide will walk you through setting up LUKS encryption with BTRFS filesystem.

-The system can optionally have the root directory will be wiped after every reboot.
+The system can optionally have the root directory wiped after every reboot.
 Such a setup is possible because NixOS only needs `/boot` and `/nix` in order to boot, all other system files are simply links to files in `/nix`.

 ## Partitioning